 Be like my colleague and the current me and dare the world!

-Has fear ever paralysed you?
+Has fear ever paralyzed you?
 Brush it off, learn from it and share your experience with us. … like this article?
-Please leave a word at the comment section and share with your friends.
+Please leave a word in the comment section and share it with your friends.